Achievements and Legacies from the

 9 - In spite of these tragedies, the

-Australasian Antarctic Expedition is today regarded as
+Australasian Antarctic Expedition is today regarded as one

-because of the detailed observations in magnetism,
+of the detailed observations in magnetism, geology, biology

-expedition created 22 volumes of AAE Scientific Reports.
+volumes of AAE Scientific Reports.

 Mawson returned to his lecturing post at an Australian university.
 He was knighted in 1914 and received a great many international honours during his life.
 He was made a fellow of the Royal Society in 1923, was a foundation fellow of the Australian Academy of Science, and president of the Australian and New Zealand Association for the Advancement of Science from 1935 - 1937.
 The Australian Academy of Science hosts a Mawson Lecture and awards a Mawson Medal award each year.